Imitation Bootstrapped Reinforcement Learning: Imitation Bootstrapped RL

-\textbf{Dropout in Policy Network.} We use dropout~\citep{srivastava2014dropout} in the policy network (actor). ~\cite{hiraoka2022dropout} have previously applied dropout to the Q-network (critic) to reduce overfitting on the value estimate.
-However, to the best of our knowledge, the application of dropout in the actor has not been well-studied before.
-We find that adding dropout in the actor in TD3 significantly improves sample efficiency, even when other regularization techniques such as image augmentation (DrQ)~\citep{yarats2022mastering} or Q-ensembling (RED-Q)~\citep{chen2021randomized} are also present.
-Adding actor dropout accelerates convergence even without increasing the update-to-data (UTD) ratio (the hyperparameter $G$ in Line 11 in \cref{algo:ibrl}), and requires negligible extra compute.
+\textbf{Regularization with Actor Dropout.} Many prior works have demonstrated the benefit of regularization in RL for continuous control~\cite{fujimoto2018addressing, chen2021randomized, yarats2021image}.
+Additionally, as we discussed earlier, popular RL techniques that leverage prior data, such as oversampling demonstrations in training or adding BC regularization loss to policy update, implicitly introduce additional regularization to RL that has shown to be useful.
+We observe that regularizing IBRL with dropout~\citep{srivastava2014dropout} in the policy network (actor) $\pi_\theta$, which we refer to as \emph{actor dropout}, can further improve its stability and sample efficiency, especially in more challenging tasks where initial signals are noisy as successful episodes are less frequent.
+Although dropout has been previously applied in the \emph{critic} to reduce overfitting on the value estimate~\cite{hiraoka2022dropout}, to the best of our knowledge, the application of dropout in \emph{actor} has not been well-studied before.
+We find that adding actor dropout in IBRL significantly improves sample efficiency, even when other regularization techniques such as image augmentation (DrQ)~\citep{yarats2022mastering} or Q-ensembling (RED-Q)~\citep{chen2021randomized} are also present.
+Moreover, actor dropout accelerates convergence without increasing the update-to-data (UTD) ratio and requires negligible extra compute.